 Microservices Architecture: Development with Lumen (Laravel) Microframework

-«Microservices» or «microservice architectural style» is an approach to developing a single application as a suite of small parts – services communicated through APIs - compared with «monolithic architectural style» when an application is built as a single unit.
-It has even allowed different microservices to be written in different programming languages, and they can also be managed by different teams.
-When is it a good idea to use microservices architecture in custom software development and why do we use Lumen to build microservices?
+«Microservices» or «microservice architectural style» is an approach to developing a single application as a suite of small parts – services accessed through APIs - as opposed to «monolithic architectural style» when an application is built as a single unit.
+It allows different microservices to be written in different programming languages, and they can also be managed by different teams.
+When is it a good idea to use this architecture in custom software development and why do we use Lumen to build microservices?

 WHEN IT IS A GOOD IDEA TO USE MICROSERVICES

 According to the software requirements, each web project is reduced to one of the following types:

 - Adding new functionality to an existing application.